salman-abedin/bolt/README.md

 ## FAQ

-### Why not use xdg-open
+### Why not use xdg-open?

 I hate xdg-open.

 - First, it will only work on linux

 - Second, You have to modify two files in two different location with no less than 5 lines

-I would much rather use a one liner like in my script.
+I would much rather have you use a one liner like in my script.

 ## Other Projects